ffang0224/data-feature/README.md

 <ul>
 <li>Recipes are provided with their URI, name, ingredients and image.
 <li>The basic implementation shown in current code provides a random fruit each time the code is compiled.
-<li>The code will display a Pandas DataFrame containing all recipes that contain the current fruit selected.
+<li>The code will display a list containing all recipes that contain the current fruit selected.
 </ul>

 <h2>Implementation</h2>